What are fossil fuels?

 Increase in greenhouse gas emissions

 The greenhouse gases such as carbon dioxide, methane, CFCs, etc. act as a blanket for the earth by helping it retain heat.
-Due to rise in the concentration of man-made greenhouse gases the average temperature of the earth is increasing.
+Due to the rise in the concentration of man-made greenhouse gases the average temperature of the earth is increasing.

 The increase in consumption of coal and petroleum is one of the major reason for an increase in greenhouse gases in the atmosphere which has further added to the rising temperature.
 The greenhouse gasses also destroys the ozone layer of the earth’s atmosphere.

 Conversion of fossil fuel to energy results in the accumulation of solid wastes which have the devastating impact on the habitat.
 Solid wastes require land, financial support and proper monitoring which is often a neglected affair.
 These wastes are toxic in nature and if not disposed of properly can cause a lot of damage to the ecosystem.
 This endangers the vegetation, wildlife, and marine life.

 Research has proved that man-made greenhouse emissions have to lead to global warming.
 Due to rise in temperature, polar ice caps have begun to melt and as a result, the average sea level is rising.
 The rise is twice as fast as they were 150 years ago.